 Microphone Mixer: Behringer Xenyx Q802USB

 At this price, you won’t find a better mixer interface.
-The Behringer Xenyx Q802USB boasts six input channels, two of which support phantom power — most competitors in this range only support up to two total input channels.
-It outputs to USB, so if you have multiple podcast hosts, all of your mics get mixed together as one audio source for your computer.
+The Behringer Xenyx Q802USB boasts six input channels, two of which support phantom power—most competitors in this range only support up to two total input channels.
+It outputs to USB, so if you have multiple podcast hosts, all of your microphones get mixed together as one audio source.

-While it’s certainly possible to record your podcast episodes with mic literally in hand, I don’t recommend it.
-Not only is it uncomfortable, but the mic will probably pick up stray sounds as your hand fidgets and repositions throughout the recording.
-Plus, you’ll want to interact with your computer while recording, whether to jot down notes, search Google, etc.
+While you can record your podcast with microphone literally in hand, I don’t recommend it.
+Not only is it uncomfortable, but the microphone will pick up handling noises as your hand fidgets and repositions.
+Plus, it prevents you from interacting with your computer while recording, whether to jot down notes, search Google, etc.

-I only recommend boom arm models with a retractable scissoring mechanism.
-These hit all the right points: you can position them however you want, you can adjust them on the fly while recording, and you can close them up when you aren’t recording.
+I recommend boom arm models with a retractable scissoring mechanism.
+These hit all the right points: you can position them however you want, you can adjust them on the fly, and you can close them up when you aren’t recording.

 Hobbyist Boom Arm: Neewer Compact Mic Stand

-When you’re just starting out, don’t worry about getting a fancy mic stand.
-You just need one that’ll clamp to your desk and is strong enough to hold up your mic even when fully extended.
-That’s why I recommend this one by Neewer, which is compact when collapsed but extends up to 2.5 feet.
+When you’re just starting out, don’t worry about getting a fancy microphone stand.
+You just need one that’ll clamp to your desk and hold up your microphone even when fully extended.
+That’s why I recommend the Neewer Compact Mic Stand, which is compact when collapsed but extends up to 2.5 feet.
 I’ve had mine for years and it doesn’t disappoint.

 Enthusiast Boom Arm: Rode PSA1 Mic Stand

-When you get into serious podcasting — producing at least one episode every day — then you’ll want a heavy-duty mic stand that can withstand regular abuse.
-The Rode PSA1 is prohibitively expensive for most, but the build quality is as good as it gets.
-It also has a dual-axis swivel mount that’s smoother than butter, allowing for true comfort in positioning.
+When you get serious about podcasting—producing at least one episode per day—then you’ll want a heavy-duty microphone stand.
+The Rode PSA1 Mic Stand may seem a bit expensive, but the build quality is as good as it gets.
+It also has a dual-axis swivel mount that’s super smooth, allowing for true comfort in positioning freedom.

 Microphone Pop Filter

-Pop filters may not seem like a big deal, but this tiny purchase could drastically improve your podcast’s audio quality.
-A properly-fitted filter prevents bursts of air (e.g. when saying words that start with “P”) from hitting the mic and causing a pop.
+This tiny purchase could drastically improve your podcast’s audio quality.
+A properly-fitted pop filter prevents bursts of air (e.g. when saying words that start with “P”) from hitting the microphone and causing an irritating pop sound.

-Don’t be fooled by the marshmallow covers that slip directly on a microphone’s head.
-These can be somewhat effective, but because they’re still in contact with the microphone itself, they can never fully eliminate the noise.
+Ignore the marshmallow covers that slip directly onto a microphone’s head.
+These can be somewhat effective, but they aren’t as effective and can never fully eliminate the noise.
 A real pop filter should sit a few inches away.

-You can’t really go wrong here.
-Most pop filters cost less than $10, and they pretty much all look the exact same: a circular frame with two soft mesh screens, a metal gooseneck that twists and turns however you want, and a screw clamp that attaches to any kind of mic stand.
-I bought this InnoGear because it has the highest rating on Amazon and it hasn’t disappointed in two years.
+Most pop filters cost less than $10, and they pretty much all look the same: a circular frame with two soft mesh screens, a metal gooseneck that twists and turns to your needs, and a screw clamp that attaches to any kind of microphone stand.
+I bought this InnoGear years ago because it had the highest Amazon rating at the time and it hasn’t disappointed yet.